 After graduating you’ll be able to:

-Our Non-Medical Prescribing module meets the requirements of the Nursing and Midwifery Council and the Health Professions Council.
+Our Non-Medical Prescribing module meets the requirements of the Nursing and Midwifery Council (NMC) and the Health and Care Professions Council (HCPC).

 This flexible course can be completed part-time over 2, 3 or 4 years.
 Currently, we don't offer a full-time route.